leandrucarvalho/leandrucarvalho/README.md

 ### Welcome to my GitHub profile

 [Portuguese]
-Comecei minha carreira como suporte na área de TI com o objetivo de crescer profissionalmente como desenvolvedor full stack e me especializar mais na parte de desenvolvimento mobile.
+Comecei minha carreira como suporte na área de TI visando crescer profissionalmente como desenvolvedor de software e me especializar mais na parte de desenvolvimento mobile utilizando a linguagem dart junto ao seu framework flutter.
 Dependendo do ponto de vista, essa seria a trajetória mais "longa".
-Fazendo dessa forma consigo acumular o máximo de experiencia possível na área de programação e melhorar diariamente minhas soft e hard skills.
+Fazendo dessa forma consigo acumular o máximo de experiência possível na área de programação e melhorar diariamente minhas soft e hard skills.

 [English]
-I started my career as a support in the IT area with the objective of growing professionally as a full stack developer and specializing more in mobile development.
-Depending on your point of view, this would be the "longest" trajectory.
-By doing this I can accumulate as much experience as possible in the IT/programming area and improve my soft and hard skills daily.
+I started my career in IT support with the aim of growing professionally as a software developer and specializing more in mobile development using the dart language and its flutter framework.
+Depending on your point of view, this would be the "longest" path.
+By doing so, I can accumulate as much experience as possible in the programming field and improve my soft and hard skills on a daily basis.

 <div align = "center">
 <a href="https://github.com/leandrucarvalho">